easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 Returns `true` if the extra is sold out.
 - When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return `true` if the extra is sold out on the given slot.
-- When accessed independently or through a product, it will return `true` if the extra is sold out across all upcoming slots.
+- When accessed independently or through a product, it will return `true` if the extra is sold out across all slots, i.e. all stock is sold or they have been manually marked as 'Sold Out'.
+Any slot in the past is also considered sold out.

 ## `extra.tagline`
 {: .d-inline-block }